vaulty-co/docs/docs/reference/configuration.md

 ### Proxy Password

 - Environmental Variable: `PROXY_PASS`
-- Config File Key: `proxy_pass`
+- CLI flag: `--proxy-pass` or `-p`
 - Type: `string`
 - Default: random value will be generated on start

 Proxy password will be used for forward proxy authentication.
-User value is ignored.
+Provided user ("x") is ignored.

 ```shell
 curl -x http://x:proxy_password@127.0.0.1:8080 https://whatever.com